centreon/centreon/centreon-gorgone/docs/modules.md

 Will be called by hook.pm.
 This method should wait for event and dispatch them accordingly.

-Uses the EV library to wait for new thing to do, either by waiting on the ZMQ file descriptor (fd)
+Uses the EV library to wait for new things to do, either by waiting on the ZMQ file descriptor (fd)

 or with a periodic timer.\
 Generally waits for new data on ZMQ socket with EV::io(), and call event() when there is.